MicrosoftDocs/entra-docs/docs/fundamentals/scenario-azure-first-sap-identity-integration.md

 - On the Microsoft Entra Enterprise Application representing the federation relation with IAS, configure the SAML User Attributes & Claims to [add a group claim for security groups](~/identity/hybrid/connect/how-to-connect-fed-group-claims.md#add-group-claims-to-tokens-for-saml-applications-using-sso-configuration):
     - Set the Source attribute to "Group ID" and the Name to `Groups` (spelled exactly like this, with upper case 'G').
     - Further, in order to keep claims payloads small and to avoid running into the limitation whereby Microsoft Entra ID will limit the number of group claims to 150 in SAML assertions, we highly recommend limiting the groups returned in the claims to only those groups that explicitly were assigned:
-        - Under "Which groups associated with the user should be returned in the claim?" answer with "Groups assigned to the application".
-Then for the groups you want to include as claims, assign them to the Enterprise Application using the "Users and Groups" section and selecting "Add user/group".
+        - Under "Which groups associated with the user should be returned in the claim?" answer with "Groups assigned to the application".Then for the groups you want to include as claims, assign them to the Enterprise Application using the "Users and Groups" section and selecting "Add user/group".

         ![Microsoft Entra group Claim configuration](./media/scenario-azure-first-sap-identity-integration/sap-aad-group-claim-configuration.png)